Jennie (singer): Impact

 Former K-pop girl group After School member Jung Ah nicknamed her baby Jennie, calling it a "cute and pretty" name and citing her admiration of Jennie as an idol.
 In August 2021, Jennie was voted the sixth most well-rounded idol with talents in songwriting, dancing, and singing.
 She was the highest-ranking female idol on the list with 2,025 votes.
 In November 2021, Osen reported that Jennie was ranked sixth in celebrity endorsement earnings in 2021, with an estimated ₩5 billion, despite only appearing in five advertisements that year.
-On February 23, 2022, a day after the release of her Jentle Garden app, it was reported that it had ranked number one in the "popularity" category of the Korean App Store, surpassing social media platform TikTok.
-In March 2022, YG Family's video titled 'Fifteen Nights on a Business Trip 2' with Jennie as a special guest has surpassed 10 million views on YouTube.
+On February 23, 2022, a day after the release of her Jentle Garden app, it was reported that it had ranked number one in the "popularity" category of the Korean App Store, surpassing TikTok.
+In March 2022, YG Family's video 'Fifteen Nights on a Business Trip 2' with Jennie as a special guest surpassed 10 million views on YouTube.
 The clothes she wore went viral, including search phrases on portal sites.

 In June 2025, Vogue Korea reported that Jennie's capsule collection with Calvin Klein generated $8.6 million in Media Impact Value (MIV).
 (Note: Media Impact Value is a proprietary algorithm developed by Launchmetrics to measure the impact of placements and mentions across different voices in the Fashion, Luxury, and Cosmetics (FLC) industry.)
 This put her in the third place on the Calvin Klein ambassadors ranking, behind American actor Jeremy Allen White and BTS's Jung Kook.
 Jennie's appearance in Jacquemus's "Guirlande" holiday campaign garnered 4.2 million likes and a 5.12% engagement rate with a single post on the day of the campaign's release.

-Various artists have cited Jennie as an influence and role model, such as Hot Issue's Dana, Woo!ah!'s Nana, Cignature's Belle, LinQ's Miyu Kaneko, Nmixx's Lily, Sullyoon and Jiwoo, Aespa's Ningning, Lightsum's Jian, former Madein's Gaeun, Fifty Fifty's Keena, and Babymonster's Ahyeon.
+Various artists have cited Jennie as an influence and role model, such as Hot Issue's Dana, Woo!ah!'s Nana, Cignature's Belle, LinQ's Miyu Kaneko, Nmixx's Lily, Sullyoon and Jiwoo, Aespa's Ningning, Lightsum's Jian, former Madein's Gaeun, Fifty Fifty's Keena, Babymonster's Ahyeon, HITGS's Iyoo, Illit's Moka, and Rescene's Woni and Zena.
 Olympic athletes Hwang Sun-woo and Kang So-hwi are also fans of Jennie.

+Jennie was listed in "The 100 Most Influential People of 2026" by Time magazine in the artist category, highlighting her growing cultural influence beyond music, spanning fashion, entertainment, and wider pop culture conversations.